 In May 2015 Angelica competed as an unseeded player in the prestigious National Sweet 16 tournament in Delray Beach, Florida.
 She won 3 consecutive 3 set matches to reach the singles final where she lost to the number 1 seed.
 She was also runner up in the doubles where she partnered Alana Wolfberg.
-These results and consistent performances in other tournaments took Angelica into the top 20 of the National 14s rankings.

 In August 2015 Angelica finished in 4 th place in the 14s National Hard Courts in Peachtree City.
 She ended with a 14s National Rankings of #4.

 In October 2015 Angelica began playing National 16s events with a National Ranking of 1320 .
 She played in 16s National Selection tournaments in October and November 2015, achieving 3rd and 2nd place in singles and won doubles with partner Jayci Goldsmith in in the first event.
 In the second rain affected event she played 5 singles matches on the final day and won 4 .
 She went into Arizona 16s Winter Nationals as #17 seed and won 8 out of 9 singles matches, winning the feed in consolation and 5 th place overall.

 In January 2016 Angelica finished in 5 th place in her first 16s National Junior Championships in Tempe Arizona, winning 8 of her 9 singles matches, including several wins over higher seeded players.

 In March 2016 Angelica won all of her 4 singles matches at the Mobile, Alabama National Spring Team Championship.
 This took her national ranking up to 27.